General Equipment at Asbestos Exposure at Nemaha Valley Community Hospital — Seneca, Kansas

 Electricians

-Electricians who pulled wire through pipe chases and ceiling plenums, or who drilled through structural members allegedly treated with W.R.
-Grace Monokote or comparable spray-applied fireproofing, may have disturbed asbestos-containing materials incidentally throughout their work.
+Electricians who pulled wire through pipe chases and ceiling plenums, or who drilled through structural members allegedly treated with spray-applied fireproofing** or comparable spray-applied fireproofing, may have disturbed asbestos-containing materials incidentally throughout their work.
 IBEW Local 226 in Wichita and affiliated Kansas locals organized electricians whose scope of work in hospital facilities routinely brought them through mechanical spaces where asbestos pipe insulation, fireproofing, and transite board were reportedly present.
 Kansas electricians whose careers included hospital construction or renovation projects may have experienced this secondary asbestos contact consistently across the trade.

 Even secondary or incidental asbestos contact is legally actionable in Kansas.
 Electricians diagnosed with mesothelioma or asbestosis should not dismiss their claims because they were not the primary insulation trade on the job.
 Contact a Kansas asbestos attorney today to evaluate your exposure history — before the K.S.A. § 60-513 deadline expires.